dougpsg/covid_mavidh_icufeatures_scoring/README.md

 This repo comprises the code for two papers [1, 2] by the Machine Vision ad Digital Health (MaViDH) research group, a collaboration between Charles Sturt University (Australia) and University of Technology Sydney.

-All steps are straightforwardly laid down on the Jupyter Notebooks, but there are different ways to run it.
-The output folder has some pre-calculated feature values and selected and processed images, which are called in the "testbench_classificatin_analysis" notebook.
-Therefore, only this notebook is needed to visualize how the features are dealt while extracting the relevant features for ICU admission and correlation with the BIMCV data set.
+Since large data sets are required, the notebooks were made to allow two types of execution, one of which is simpler, using pre-calculated features.
+Moreover, as some images have been selected and gone to slight manual treatment, we have also the name of the files available for replication.
+The main notebooks for the features have the prefix "testbench" because that are many parameters and ways to set up the learning of models; they were then made to facilitate experimentation and tunning.

+For the simpler route, only the "testbench_classificatin_analysis" notebook is needed.
+It calls the pre-calculated files in the output directory and performs the learning and analyses.
-To run the whole process from raw datasets to image processing and feature extraction, one will need to start on the "testbench_processing" notebook.
+To run the whole process from raw datasets to image processing and feature extraction, one will need to start on the "testbench_processing" notebook and have the data sets, and libraries commented below.

+Some noteworthy files from the output folder:
+* "hanno*" dirs - images selected from the Hanno data set for the severity work.
+* "not_went*" and "went*" dirs - images selected from the Cohen data set for the feature analysis work.
+* "1-2_*_18feat*.csv" - pre-calculated feature from the Cohen selected images, used in the paper.
+* bim_file_names.txt - image names used in the analysis fro the BIMCV data set.
+* bimcv_full_18feat.csv - pre-calculated features from the BIMCV data set, used in the paper.
+* bimcv_labels_covid19_posi.tsv - metadata from the BIMCV.

 ## Libraries and data sets required